 - Remember that grades matter for scholarships and grant opportunities.

 - Continue to use extracurricular activities as opportunities for growth.

-- Learn about a variety of careers at the Career Fair, where a panel of professors from a variety of programs discuss topics ranging from finances for college to specific majors and job opportunities.
+- Learn about a variety of careers at the College Prep Workshop during Bruins Days, where a panel of professors from a variety of programs discuss topics ranging from finances for college to specific majors and job opportunities.
 Come prepared with good questions and listen carefully to answers to questions other people ask.
 You can learn a lot!